neelriyer/neelriyer.github.io/_posts/2020-08-30-Cyclegan-Simpsonify.md

 # Improvements

-The authors of Cyclegan [noted](https://junyanz.github.io/CycleGAN/) that tasks requiring large geomtric changes aren't likely to be successful.
+The authors of Cyclegan [noted](https://junyanz.github.io/CycleGAN/) that tasks requiring large geometric changes aren't likely to be successful.
 I've just confirmed this.

-The network seems to struggle with the large geometric shifts required to convert a simpsons chartacter to a real person (and vice-versa).
+The network seems to struggle with the large geometric shifts required to convert a simpsons character to a real person (and vice-versa).
 I'm unsure if more training would rectify this issue.
 The tricky thing with GANs is figuring out when to stop training.
 Visual inspection [seems](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/166) to be the answer for Cyclegan.
 It might be worthwhile to train for another few days and see what happens.

 The full jupyter notebook can be found on [Github](https://github.com/spiyer99/spiyer99.github.io/blob/master/nbs/cyclegan_simpsonify.ipynb)